 NPS is the best way to measure customer feedback, but once you’ve got the insights you need, it’s acting on them that counts.

-As our Global Vice President of Education and Program Development, Cary T. Self, has pointed out:
+As our Global Vice President of Education and Services, Cary T. Self, has pointed out:

 Why bother having the program if you aren’t going to create change from the feedback you’re receiving?

 In the research we conducted for our annual B2B NPS® & CX Benchmarks Report, The State of Account Experience, we found that closing the loop with customers gave B2B businesses an 11-point increase in their NPS scores overall and translated into an 8.5% increase in retention, for which read an 8.5% reduction in customer churn.